Kiwi-el-Wiki/Time-Travel-Queue/README.md

 - "deleting" Tree: this OST only contains the operation of deleting an element at a given index, only *stores the index* as it exists.
 - "consistency" Tree: this OST contains all the operations of adding and deleting elements, and is used to check and validate consistency of the structure over time, *stores index and prefix* (+1 for adding and -1 for deleting)

+There's also another implementation of the retroactive queue which is based on the same principle, but also uses a linked list in it's nodes, so we use it for the inorder traversal, we can compare how much we gain from using it in benchmarks.

 ### Overview:

 ![implementation.](https://github.com/elpolloconmayo/Time-Travel-Queue/blob/main/images/curr_implementation.png)